Canardoux/fs-doc/README.md

 The `Tau` family begins to be rich :).
 It is composed by those following Flutter plugins.

-- API ref.
-Some 404 in libraries doc
-- Doc examples : some screen shots are obsolete

 - `Flutter Sound 9.x` (this legacy plugin developed for many years)
 - [Etau](https://pub.dev/packages/etau) (which is a port on Flutter Web of the W3C Web Audio API)
 - [Tauweb](https://pub.dev/packages/tau_web) (which is the `Etau` implementation for Flutter Web)